How a new clinical term gets made: Q&A with a clinical terminologist

 Final review

 At the end of the process, we have the final review stage.
-All new terms are reviewed by an IMO clinical team member.
+All new terms are reviewed by an IMO Health clinical team member.
 Conformance to editorial guidelines is checked again by the most senior clinical team members.
 If any errors are found, the term may be sent back to the beginning of the “terminology assembly line.”

 Q: Such a thorough process!
 Are there any automated quality checks?